Doomy66/Canonn-System-Numberwang/README.txt

 # Utilities
-Routeploter - Utility to provide quick routes around a selection of systems for data collection purposes ExpansionTarget - Utility to calculate which systems will expand to where - Currently uses a lot of EliteBGS API Calls JournalInf - Lists all Inf related actions you have done since the last tick
+Routeploter - Utility to provide quick routes around a selection of systems for data collection purposes ExpansionTarget - Utility to calculate which systems will expand to where - Both quick and dirty EDDB and slow but accurate EliteBGS
+JournalInf - Lists all Inf related actions you have done since the last tick

 # Odd Bits of R&D